Domino’s expands delivery options, home buying moves online

 The measures are part of a 130 billion euro stimulus package proposed by Chancellor Angela Merkel’s government, which also includes financial incentives for electric and hybrid vehicles.
 They are expected to receive final approval from the upper house of parliament later Monday.

-MARKETS: Stocks are opening mostly higher on Wall Street Monday as the market claws back some of the ground it lost in a steep drop on Friday.
+MARKETS: Stocks are rising on Wall Street Monday, clawing back some of the ground they lost last week.

 HOUSE HUNT: Home buyers dealing with serious health concerns or other issues can now use a new secure platform to bypass the traditional home selling process during the pandemic.